achung89/react-futures/README.md

 ### Logging

-`console.log` with a future will log a proxy, to log the contents of the future use either `toPromise` or `getRaw`.
+`console.log` with a future will log a proxy, which is probably not what you want.
+To log the contents of the future use either `toPromise` or `getRaw`.

 ```javascript
 import { getRaw, toPromise } from 'react-futures';